Addameer: History

-Addameer was established in 1992.
+Addameer was established in 1991.
 It defines its aims as twofold: support for Palestinian prisoners held in Israeli and Palestinian prisons and the provision of "free legal aid to political prisoners, advocates their rights at the national and international level, and works to end torture and other violations of prisoners' rights through monitoring, legal procedures and solidarity campaigns".

 Khalida Jarrar, its former director, has been held repeatedly under administrative detention without trial.

 The director of Addameer since 2006 has been Sahar Francis.

+Reaction of the State of Israel

-IDF raids on Addameer offices
+IDF raids

-The offices of Addameer have been raided, and documentation in their care seized, on four occasions.
+The Israel Defense Forces (IDF) has raided the offices of Addameer, and seized documentation in their care, on four occasions.

 2002

 The first Israeli raid on Addameer offices was conducted in 2002, during the Israeli invasion of Ramallah in that year.

 2012

 The second incident took place in 2012.
 The timing coincided with the expiry of the annual International Human Rights Day.
-On 11 December, at approximately 3 am, the IDF conducted raids on the offices of Addameer and two other Palestinian NGOs, and from Addameer's offices 4 computers from the legal and documentation units containing information on prisoners and their cases, a hard drive, a video camera and employees' business cards were confiscated.
+On 11 December, at approximately 3 am, the IDF conducted raids on the offices of Addameer and two other Palestinian NGOs, and from Addameer's offices four computers from the legal and documentation units containing information on prisoners and their cases, a hard drive, a video camera and employees' business cards were confiscated.
 The soldiers also ripped off and tore up posters of prisoners and hunger strikers pinned on the office walls.
 In the view of Allam Jarrar of the Palestinian NGO Network, the raid's timing was to be seen in the context of the United Nations General Assembly's recognition of Palestine as a de facto state two weeks earlier, on 29 November.